Wajah Tum Ho: Plot

 As ACP Deshmukh learns that Rahul is to be hospitalized, he goes in search of Mac to save Rahul from being killed.
 ACP Deshmukh runs behind that ambulance and learns that Rahul is missing.
 Mac takes Rahul to the same place where the police officer, Ramesh Sarniak, and Karan Parekh had been killed.
 Rahul finds himself tied and gets shocked when he sees Sia there.
 Sia reveals to Rahul that she is the one who killed the officer Sarnaik and Karan.
 It is further revealed by Sia that the old man who helped Rajni didn't die in an explosion but was murdered by Rahul, Karan, and the officer Sarnaik.
 Sia further reveals that the old man who was killed was Sia's father.
 Sia then attempts to kill Rahul by increasing his sugar level.
 During the process, Rahul reveals to Sia that it was of no use to kill them as the real killer is still alive.
 Rahul tells her that Ranveer was bribed by Rahul and Karan to save them and also planned the murder.

 Thus, Rahul dies and, heartbroken, Sia leaves from there.
 Soon, ACP Deshmukh discovers that Sia is the killer.
 Sia takes Ranveer to the same place where the murders were committed and reveals to him the truth and also tells him to admit his crime.
 Knowing this, Ranveer refuses to do so but is being tricked by Sia as she had called the police and the whole statement was recorded and traced during her call.

 This leads to a fight between them in which ACP Deshmukh arrives and fights with Ranveer.
-During the fight Ranveer is killed, and ACP Deshmukh knowing what he and the other murder victims had done, decides to not press any charges against Sia and sets her free.
+During the fight Ranveer is killed, and ACP Deshmukh resigns from his job, knowing what he and the other murder victims had done, decides to not press any charges against Sia and sets her free.